oh-no-not-again/cloud-to-butt/README.md

 Trump-2-Hitler
 =============

-replaces 'Trump' with 'Hitler', among other things.
+Replaces 'Trump' with 'Hitler', among other things.

+Download, then turn on Developer mode on Chrome Extensions, and unpack.

 Yes, I know about Godwin's Law...but apparently Trump doesn't.